 Lan Wangji’s heart ached.
 “There is nowhere to return to,” he replied.

 Only ashes blackening the mountainside and the bare bones of Gusulan’s ancestral hall.
-Even the omega house at the summit stood empty.
+Even the kunze house at the summit stood empty.

 Wei Wuxian’s face showed no surprise at the news.
 “Is everyone all right?” he asked softly.